 Could I determine this in 6 seconds?
 Generally, yes.

 That’s not to say I didn’t take another 10 seconds or so to scan for more detail or that I wasn’t respecting all the candidates I was tossing.
-More so, I needed to give my precious time to those who had carefully prepared an effective cover letter and resume, who gave me what I needed to make a positive decision, quickly.
+More so, I needed to give my precious time to those who had carefully prepared an effective cover letter and resume.
+Their resumes helped me make a positive decision, quickly.

 And today’s eye-scanning research on how recruiters screen resumes confirms I was not then, nor am I today alone in this speed-reading practice.

 As a manager for many years, I’ve chaired countless hiring committees.
 With age I’ve slowed down in my scanning and with experience, have become a little less cavalier.
 Today, I get my best kicks from helping people who, like my former self, would be fantastic employees, but their resume just isn’t getting them the attention they deserve.

-I recognize my former self daily in the hearts and minds of so many young people exiting the educational system or navigating their early years in the job market.
+I recognize my former self daily in the hearts and minds of so many people exiting the educational system or navigating their early years in the job market.
 They may be uncertain about their future or unschooled in employer ways.
-Or in the worries of those mid-career professionals who face an uncertain job market after many years in stable employment.
+Or both.
+Or they may face an uncertain job market after a few years in stable employment.